uwescience/shablona/README.md

 be confident that even as the software grows, it still keeps doing correctly at least the few things that are codified in the tests.

+We have also provided a `Makefile` that allows you to run the tests with more verbose and informative output from the top-level directory, by issuing the following from the command line:

+    make test

 ### Styling